OpenEvalProject/evals/manuscripts/elife-60185/v2/manuscript.md

 In order to complete our analyses, we used the following packages with the following Research Resource Identifiers: Pandas RRID:SCR_018214, NumPy RRID:SCR_008633, Seaborn RRID:SCR_018132, MatPlotLib RRID:SCR_008624, SciPy RRID:SCR_008058, SymPy RRID:SCR_018417, Jupyter Notebook RRID:SCR_018315, scikit-learn RRID:SCR_002577.
 Some basic methods are included in the Results section.
 Analysis and simulation code can be found at http://doi.org/10.5281/zenodo.4458428 and http://doi.org/10.5281/zenodo.4458767.
 Additionally, we lay out the methodology for our modeling and simulations below.

-## Modeling and simulations
+### Modeling and simulations

 We proposed three frameworks that may explain the context dependence in the ABCD data.
 The Independent Race Model (Logan et al., 2014; Logan and Cowan, 1984) was used as a baseline model for comparison, and it was modified to produce three alternative models which instantiated context dependence: (1) slowed go processing: the go drift rate is reduced by shorter go stimulus presentations at short SSDs, (2) guessing: a propensity to guess at shorter go stimulus presentations at short SSDs, and (3) confusion: both the go and stop drift rates are modulated by shorter go stimulus presentations at short SSDs.
 A maximum RT threshold of 3000 ms was used to match the response window of the ABCD task.

-We modeled slowed drift rates at shorter SSDs with the following formula at SSDs 0–550 ms:μSSD=max(log(SSD550)4+1,0)where µ is the drift rate.
+We modeled slowed drift rates at shorter SSDs with the following formula at SSDs 0–550 ms:

+$$
+\mu_{SSD}=max(\frac{log(\frac{SSD}{550})}{4}+1,0)
+$$

+where µ is the drift rate.
 This formula was hand-tuned to have the following characteristics.
 It results in a 0 drift rate for SSDs of 0 ms (as there is no exogenous go stimulus) and requires at least 10 ms of go stimulus presentation to reach a positive value (though SSDs in ABCD are all a factor of 50 ms).
 For SSDs greater than 10 ms, the go drift rate rapidly approaches a normal rate with longer go stimulus presentations.
 This function was applied to modulate the go drift rate in the slowed go processing model and both go and stop drift rates in the confusion model.

 To model guessing, a multistep process was applied.
 First, recognizing that stop-failure RTs for trials with an SSD of 0 ms must be the result of guesses given that participants did not receive any go stimulus presentation on which to base their decisions (and evidenced by the fact that choice accuracy at that SSD was at chance levels), an ex-Gaussian distribution was fit to those RTs to generate a guessing distribution, and a sampling function was built.
 We resampled whenever a sample was negative.

 Following this, a probability of guessing for trials at each SSD was computed.
 To do so, the following simplifying assumptions were made: stop-failure RTs at SSDs greater than 0 ms are the result of mixing the go RT distribution with the guessing distribution outlined in the preceding paragraph, no-stop-signal trials do not include guesses, and the choice accuracy of stop-failure trials for a given SSD is the result of this mixing.
-Therefore, the probability of guessing at a given SSD was found by solving the following formula:ACCSSD=Pguess|SSD∗ACCSSD=0+1(1−Pguess|SSD)∗ACCgo
+Therefore, the probability of guessing at a given SSD was found by solving the following formula:

+$$
+ACC_{SSD}=P_{guess|SSD}∗ACC_{SSD=0}+1(1−P_{guess|SSD})∗ACC_{go}
+$$

 At each SSD, P proportion of simulated trials were sampled from the guess distribution, and 1-P proportion of simulated trials were taken from the no-stop-signal RT distribution.